Communication Subsystem

 - the client calls

-/api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/mcp/{alias} - proc forwards the request into the bundle MCP app
+/api/integrations/bundles/{tenant}/{project}/{bundle_id}/public/mcp/{alias} - proc forwards the request into the app MCP endpoint

-- the bundle either accepts it as public or still applies its own auth logic if that is the chosen contract
+- the app either accepts it as public or still applies its own auth logic if that is the chosen contract

-Public bundle APIs now have two different auth ownership shapes:
+Public app APIs now have two different auth ownership shapes:

 - Proc-owned: